How to watch the Scream movies in order

 Scream VI (2023)

-While the trailer for the new movie caused something of a stir with Ghostface brandishing a shotgun, it undoubtedly serves as a promise: this ain’t your mama’s Ghostface.
+The trailer for the new movie caused something of a stir with Ghostface brandishing a shotgun; it undoubtedly serves as a promise: this ain’t your mama’s Ghostface.
 No, this time, he’s back and as unpredictable as ever.
-Although Sidney Prescott won’t be in Scream 6, we’ll still be seeing a few familiar faces popping up around the Big Apple.

 YouTube Thumbnail